pixelhandler/ember-jsonapi-resources/README.md

 [![Build Status](https://travis-ci.org/pixelhandler/ember-jsonapi-resources.svg?branch=master)](https://travis-ci.org/pixelhandler/ember-jsonapi-resources)

-This addon will be under active development, so it will be fully documented and tested within a week or two.
+This addon is under active development.

 **This is a NEW project there may be bugs depending on your use of the addon.**
 Please do file an issue if you run into a bug.